gpolic/kmeans-excel/README.md

 Here is k-means in plain English: https://rayli.net/blog/data/top-10-data-mining-algorithms-in-plain-english/#2_k-means

+This script is based on the work of bquanttrading at https://quantmacro.wordpress.com/

 # What does it do

 k-means will assign a number on each of your data records, indicating which groups it belongs to.
 You only need to provide the number of clusters/groups you want.
 After the calculations complete, each record will be assigned to one cluster.